AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 There are 4 special stock scroller events, which you can use to provoke some reaction from your chart or from scroller itself.
 We can use these events to handle user actions, e.g. to display a chosen time interval as text or to update any extra UI elements.
 Let's look at the list of those events.

 Events that can be listened by a chart:
-* **selectedrangebeforechange** - dispathes before we change the selected range of the scroller
+* **selectedrangebeforechange** - dispatches before we change the selected range of the scroller
 * **selectedrangechangestart** - dispatches when we start changing a scroller, on \mouseDown\ event
 * **selectedrangechange** - dispatches when you change a scroller somehow, on \mouseMove\ event
 * **selectedrangechangefinish** - dispatches when you release the mouse button and finish the scroller change, on \mouseUp\ event